MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-im-and-presence-menu.md

 ---
-title: "Use PowerShell for tasks on Security menu" ms.reviewer: ms.author: ankum
+title: "Use PowerShell for tasks on IM and Presence menu" ms.reviewer: ms.author: ankum
 author: ankum